 Pepe mixes the flour by hand and then lets the resulting dough settle for 12 hours in special wooden flour casks.
 As we watched the dough bubble like something out of a horror movie, the future pizza seemed to be a living entity, both scary and beautiful at the same time.

 Our Dinner At Pepe In Grani

 We expected to find a typical pizzeria in Caiazzo.
 We were wrong.

-For our dinner, we agreed to skip the Pepe in Grani menu and do a tasting menu at the suggestion of sommelier Davide Guarino.
+For our dinner, we agreed to skip the Pepe in Grani menu and experience the restaurant’s tasting menu at the suggestion of sommelier Davide Guarino.
 We originally wanted to order full pies, but this would have meant that we’d only get to try a couple pies.
-Instead, with the tasting menu, we got to try a wide sampling of pies plus a few extra treats.
+Instead, by going with the tasting menu, we got to try a wide sampling of pies plus a few extra treats.